jattoabdul/vanhack-cms/README.md

 # Introduction
-Vessel is an opinionated bootstrap of files to setup an API centric Flask application.

-Its aims to provide a simple set of files and configuration required for building API services using Flask.
-Vessel is strongly opinionated about how control flows across your application, but its also very extensible.
-You can install any python packages you want and/or remove the ones you do not want.
+This repo is for the Vanhack Class Management System API Backend

 ## Setup
-To use Vessel, clone this repo into `project_root`, ensure your python environments are configured and activated.
+To run this project clone this repo into `project_root`, ensure your python environments are configured and activated.

 Run: `$ pip install -r requirements.txt`